Skip to main content

 9. Do not ignore any learning opportunities.

-Joining any possible industry training and being an active member in the industry associations will help you to be on top of the new industry trends.
+Joining any possible industry training and being an active member in the industry associations will help you be on top of the new industry trends.

 Conclusions

 Business acumen is a must-to-have competency for all finance professionals.
-Without it they cannot build credibility with business partners, provide business insights or create value.
+Without it, they cannot build credibility with business partners, provide business insights or create value.
 Therefore, I highly recommend all organisations to include business model, value chain and product knowledge as an essential part of the induction program for all finance new joiners.

 The full text is available for registered users.
 Please register to view the rest of the article.